Is Hypnosis a Placebo?

 Medicine never pursued this valuable means, and instead, looked for ways to split imagination away from what they considered to be true medicine (and this is where placebo began), just as a few centuries earlier science had also split off what it deemed was true science.
 In this case splitting mind from matter.

 Science has now, through quantum physics, come to realize its error and, some brave scientists, have begun to explore the link of mind and matter.
 What if medicine were to boldly explore the link between mind and imagination with the healing of the physical body?
+Research has finally begun to link the mental intention and expectation of the patient and practitioner to the effectiveness of the placebo.

 The Return of Mesmer’s Claim and the Renewed Interest in Placebo

-200 year’s after Mesmer’s claim, quantum physics stumbled upon the same force of the universe.
+200 year’s after Mesmer’s claim, quantum physics stumbled upon the same force of the universe Mesmer described.
 As Max Planck, the father of quantum physics concluded, “All matter originates and exists only by virtue of a force… We must assume behind this force the existence of a conscious and intelligent Mind.”
 Could the force Mesmer called animal magnetism, not be what Planck calls consciousness and intelligent Mind?
 Additionally could the perturbances of this force that cause disease, not be the perturbances of our own individual consciousness and mind?
 Research on the effects of negative emotions, stress, grief, inner conflicts, trauma and other psychosocial factors in the development of disease demonstrate the influence of these mental perturbances on our health.

 The conclusions of the commission sent by Louis XVI could indeed refer to the mind as being the most powerful contributor to relieving suffering and healing from illness.